walterjaworski/walterjaworski/README.md

 ### Hi there 👋

-I'm a front-end developer at Alto Giro (https://www.altogiro.net/) and my stack contains:
+I'm a front-end developer at #opentowork and my stack contains:
 - ReactJS
 - NextJS
 - Redux